glowkeeper/booleanIteration/exercises/exercises.md

 console.log(total);
 ```

-But actually, you can find the sum of all the numbers up to any given number without using a loop.
+That script sums (adds up) all the numbers from 1 to 5 inclusive.
+But actually, you can find the sum of all the numbers up to any given number without using a loop!
 Please write some loop-free code that writes the sum of 100 to the console.

 - - -